projectcalico/calico/master/networking/advertise-service-ips.md

 ### Before you begin...

 - [Configure BGP peering]({{site.baseurl}}/{{page.version}}/networking/bgp) between {{site.prodname}} and your network infrastructure
+- For ECMP load balancing to services, the upstream routers must be configured to use BGP multipath.
 - You need at least one external node outside the cluster that acts as a router, route reflector, or ToR that is peered with calico nodes inside the cluster.
 - Services must be configured with the correct service type (“Cluster” or “Local”) for your implementation.
 For `externalTrafficPolicy: Local`, the service must be type `LoadBalancer` or `Nodeport`.